JustinNWilliams/Azure-AKS-CI-CD-Pipeline-with-Tekton/README.md

 - Use Kubernetes (AKS) to run scalable CI/CD pipelines.
 - Configure Tekton for cloud-native automation.
 - Build reusable and modular CI/CD workflows.

-**Why does this matter?**
-By completing this project, you’ve showcased your ability to:
-- Work with Kubernetes and Tekton.
-- Automate the software development lifecycle.
-- Deploy modern infrastructure solutions.